lambainsaan/notepad-raw/_index.md

 Hello! :)

-Checking if it works fine now.

-Minor change.

-%%I use [Obsidian](https://obsidian.md/) to document my life, it is my notepad of my life.
+I use [Obsidian](https://obsidian.md/) to document my life, it is my notepad of my life.

 I have made part of my life public.
 Because why not? 🙂